Daisentaur/Daisentaur/README.md

-# Darsh
+# Hi there Hello

-ECE undergrad at Shiv Nadar University.
+Darsh, ECE undergrad at Shiv Nadar University.
 Interested in low-level systems, security, and the messy parts of finance.

 **Currently learning:** C deeply, Sec+ fundamentals, Python automation